 “Oh, Mark…” I looked around.
 The schoolyard was mobbed with parents and kids with too-big-for-them backpacks.
 “Sorry, you do have to go today.”

 Mark nodded gravely, holding back tears, so I did the mature thing and I started to cry real tears.
 I couldn’t help it.
-I can deal with Mark crying (hell, half of the time, if he cries, it’s because I infringed on his “rights”) but watching a five-year-old being stoical possibly the saddest thing in the world.
+I can deal with Mark crying (hell, half of the time, if he cries, it’s because I infringed on his “rights”) but watching a five-year-old being stoical is possibly the saddest thing in the world.

 Eventually, we dried our tears and he agreed to go.